swokamoto/Employee-Management/README.md

 Please follow the [Contributor Covenant](https://www.contributor-covenant.org/) guidelines.
 ## Questions
 If you have any questions, please reach out to me at swokamoto@gmail.com.
-You can also check out the project at [https://github.com/swokamoto/Employee-Management](https://github.com/swokamoto/Employee-Management).